Mary Katherine Gallagher

 Mary Katherine Gallagher is a fictional character invented and portrayed by Saturday Night Live cast member Molly Shannon from 1995 to 2001.
 She was considered the first breakout character from the new 1995 cast and a significant marker of the increased influence of women writers on the show in the 1990s.
 Shannon portrayed the character in a 1999 film, Superstar, and she also reprised the role when she hosted Saturday Night Live in 2007.
 Shannon first created an early version of the character when she was in school at NYU, during a comedy show directed by Madeleine Olnek.
+In 2024, she portrayed the character in a pre-taped video with Vice President Kamala Harris that was shown at the Al Smith Dinner, which Harris declined to attend.

+A prototype version of her appears in the Where In The World Is San Diego California? sketch from the Bob Saget-hosted episode of SNL aired May 6, 1995.

 Character

 Mary Katherine is a sardonic caricature of an unpopular, teenage Catholic school girl.
 She is prone to comically severe mood swings, alternately hyperactive and ponderous.
 She suffers from stage fright, but is also hyper-competitive (on one occasion, she engages in a sing-off with Whitney Houston) and egomaniacal, believing she is a "superstar".

 Lacking in proper social skills, her signature move is that, when nervous, she squeezes her hands under her armpits and then sniffs them.
 She demonstrates this habit to most new people she meets.
 She also has a habit of flashing her underwear either accidentally or on purpose.

 The sketches usually begin with a school-related dramatic arts function, such as choir practice or school play rehearsals.
 Mary Katherine runs on stage and introduces herself, and then attempts to participate, monopolizing the spotlight until she loses her cool and does something socially inappropriate.

 At some point, she typically announces that her feelings would be best expressed by reciting a monologue, sometimes from a film such as West Side Story, or from an obscure TV movie such as The Betty Broderick Story starring Meredith Baxter-Birney.
 While reciting the monologue, she becomes overly dramatic and intensely emotional, to the extent to where others intervene to stop her monologue.

 The sketch usually ends with her making a pratfall, such as falling over, crashing into a wall or destroying something.
 She then jumps up, regains her composure, and extends her hands in the air, proclaiming "Superstar!"